coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    .. coqtop:: in

       Definition explicit_id (A:Set) (a:A) := a.

+   .. coqtop:: in

       Notation id := (explicit_id _).

    .. coqtop:: all

       Check (id 0).

-   Abbreviations do not survive the end of sections.
+   Abbreviations disappear when a section is closed.
 No typing of the denoted expression is performed at definition time.
 Type-checking is done only at the time of use of the abbreviation.